dineshpinto/geckoterminal-api/README.md

 # GeckoTerminal API

-## RESTful Python client for GeckoTerminal DeFi and DeX aggregator
+## RESTful (sync + async) Python client for GeckoTerminal API

 Wrapper around the [GeckoTerminal](https://www.geckoterminal.com) DeFi and DeX aggregator operating across 90+ blockchains.
-This is an unofficial wrapper and is currently in beta.
-Please report any issues you find.
+Features both synchronous and asynchronous APIs.
+The API is currently in beta and is subject to change.

 ## Installation